gvensan/solace-spring-cloud-stream-binder-features/generated-queue-names/README.md

 ## Running the application

-Make sure to update the Solace Broker connection details with appropriate host, msgVpn, client username and password in `spring.cloud.stream.binders.solace-broker.environmet` settings.
+Make sure to update the Solace Broker connection details with the appropriate host, msgVpn, client username, and password in `spring.cloud.stream.binders.solace-broker.environmet` settings.

 ```
 cd generated-queue-names